About Desiree Spierings

 Desiree was the co-host on the ABC1 TV series ‘Making Couples Happy’, where she was the relationship counsellor and sex therapist of the 4 couples on the show.
 Additionally, Desiree makes regular appearances on TV programmes or radio shows as an expert in relationships and sex.

 On a Personal Note

-Desiree was born in The Netherlands and arrived in Australia over 13 years ago.
-She is happily married to a Dutchman an has two children.
+Desiree was born in The Netherlands and arrived in Australia over 15 years ago.
+She is happily married to a Dutchman and has three children.
 Her immigration sparked her interest in the cultural differences between sexual attitudes, norms and values.
 She believes it is important to recognize that there is no ‘normal' sexuality and that normality is defined by individuals depending on their sex, sexuality, culture, religion, personality, upbringing, language and creativity.
 This is what keeps her motivated and interested in her work, since she meets different kinds of 'normal' everyday.

 Desiree advocates safe, good and pleasurable sexual and relationship health for everyone.

 If you would like to contact Desiree Spierings directly, please email email@example.com

 Every relationship can encounter difficulties, even the very best ones, and this is nothing to be ashamed of.
 In the course of your life, many challenges will be thrown at you and/or your partner, but it is about how you then go about dealing with those challenges that can truly make a world of difference.

 I sincerely believe that it is important for all of us to look at ourselves within, that you love the relationship you have with yourself first and foremost and that you can recognize and be at peace with your own strengths and weaknesses.
 Once you have a solid understanding of who you are, you can only then truly bring meaning and love into your own life and into your partner's life.
 Counselling can also assist you with learning to incorporate and maintain coping skills in order to deal with the various challenges life will bring.